json-schema-org/referencing/draft-handrews-jri.md

 ### Location

-Many data formats perform some sort of action for each object that might contain JRI keywords.
-For example, JSON Schema allows JRI keywords in schema objects, but most schema objects are automatically applied to instances.
-To facilitate re-use, such formats need a location where re-usable objects can be stored without causing an action to happen unless and until they are referenced.
+Location behavior is necessary when not all locations within a data format are valid reference targets, or when object properties that appear to be JRI keywords are only actually JRI keywords in certain locations.
+In formats where most locations cause automatic actions (such as applying a schema to an instance), location behavior can also create areas where the automatic actions do not apply.
+These reserved locations can safely hold re-usable objects separate from any single use.

+The passive nature of location behavior makes it particularly suitable to be defined directly by context specifications, as noted in {{context-loc}}.
+However, not all uses of JRI involve a context specification.

-Context specifications will likely define their own such keywords, such as the `components` keyword used in both OpenAPI {{oas3.1}} and AsyncAPI {{async2.0}}, which has subsections for different component types.
-Using the JRI standard location keyword (`$defs`) is not required, but enables safe interoperable bundling by standalone tools as described in {{bundling-interop}}.[^70]
+JRI reserves the `$defs` keyword in order to make no-automatic-action location behavior available within the `$`-prefixed namespace.
+This keyword also enables safe interoperable bundling by standalone tools as described in {{bundling-interop}}.[^70]

 [^70]: It's also possible to bundle documents that do not use `$defs` into a document that does, and can therefore be un-bundled by a generic bundling tool.
 I'm not sure of the best way to talk about that, as I did not want to get into defining a bundling media type.

 #### `$defs`

 The value of the `$defs` property MUST be an object, which MUST have objects as the values of all of its properties.
 JRI keywords MUST be allowed in these objects.
+Aside from their use in JSON Pointers or similar structural identifiers, the property names within the `$defs` object MUST NOT be considered to impose specific semantics to the property values.

 ### Referencing